What is the pituitary?

 The symptoms of pituitary adenomas vary depending on the type of hormone released by the tumor or its mass effect on nearby structures.
 Having too many hormones can lead to certain disorders or syndromes, including:

-- Hyperthyroidism from too much TSH
+- Hyperthyroidism from too much thyroid stimulating hormone (TSH)

 Some general symptoms of pituitary adenomas include: